Osmosis UV Neutralizer H20 Can Provide Sun Protection

 is a little less effective that day.
 This is true for chemical sunscreens and sunblocks as well.
 The difference is that chemical sunscreens will mask the damage by not allowing

 your body to generate the healing response we call a sunburn.
-Responsible sun exposure, using UV Protection Water,is good for you.
+Responsible sun exposure, using UV Neutralizer Water,is good for you.
 Don't let yourself get burned!

 - UV exposure to bare skin regardless of the sun protection should never exceed 4 hours a day if possible, because the skin is simply not designed to handle it.